Daniel J. Greenhalgh

 - Registered to Practice before the U.S. Patent and Trademark Office – 2011

 - Admitted to Practice before the U.S. Court of Appeals – Federal Circuit – 2016

-- Daniel J. Greenhalgh, Comment, “Georgia-Pacific to the Rescue: Paice’s Modified Georgia-Pacific Analysis for Ongoing Royalty Assessment,” 2010 St. L. Rev. 507.
+- Daniel J. Greenhalgh, Comment, “Georgia-Pacific to the Rescue: Paice’s Modified Georgia-Pacific Analysis for Ongoing Royalty Assessment,” 2010 Mich.
+St. L. Rev. 507.